Floorp-Projects/Floorp/toolkit/components/glean/docs/dev/new_metric_types.md

 #### JS

-- Already handled for you since the JS types all inherit from `GleanMetric` and the JS template knows to add your new type to `NewSubMetricFromIds(...)` (see `GleanLabeled::NamedGetter` if you're curious).
+- Already handled for you since the JS types all inherit from `nsISupports` and the JS template knows to add your new type to `NewSubMetricFromIds(...)` (see `GleanLabeled::NamedGetter` if you're curious).